armoredsoftware/armoredsoftware.github.io/documentation.md

 ### Meetings

-We will schedule project meetings once a week.
+We will schedule project meetings at least once a week.
 You need to be there and let your advisor know if for some reason you're not.
 Chances are advisers will also meet with their groups separately.
-How that is structure is up to you and your ad-visor.
+How that is structure is up to you and your advisor.

+We will also schedule a reading group that you will be asked to attend.
+Most students have a ton to learn when they join the group and it's easiest todo that together.

 ### Tools